-The new innovations in door entry systems don’t just prioritize the property managers, but they also ensure tenants have a convenient, secure experience.
-With the ability to use a mobile phone or face recognition unlock for access to the building, common areas, or residence, tenants don’t need to worry about carrying physical keys or — more importantly — needing to touch high-use surfaces that increase the spread of germs.
+For tenants who want touchless access options, the ability to use a mobile phone or face recognition unlock for access to the building, common areas, or residence, mean not worrying about carrying physical keys or — more importantly — needing to touch high-use surfaces that increase the spread of germs.

-When a tenant moves out in a multi-tenant building, getting back key cards or changing locks can be a challenge.
+Also, when a tenant moves out in a multi-tenant building, getting back key cards or changing locks can be a challenge — and expensive.

 - Most key cards systems run inside the building only, which means you would need to go into to the building to revoke the card or fob access